 Section editors may remove staff members from their section if an article written by the staff member is found to have a conflict of interest.
 The editor-in-chief will be the final judge of what constitutes a conflict of interest.

 Staff members may not cover any story that in any way involves a friend, family member or past or current professor, because doing so would misrepresent and falsify The Collegian’s objectivity.
-This also includes UR staff members and city of Richmond community members whom writers have a similarly close relationship with.
+This also includes UR staff members and the city of Richmond community members whom writers have a similarly close relationship with.

 Similarly, staff members may not interview a student who shares membership with them in any student organization or on-campus employment.
 As a general rule, staff members also may not be subjects of any Collegian article, excluding opinions.
 As a general rule, if a staff member would comfortably get lunch with a potential source, then that person may not be a source for the staff member's article.